 The governance structures in place are designed to reflect the individuality of the Company and the composition of both its institutional shareholders and the individual shareholders, many of whom have family ties to the Company.
 As a premium listed company, Henry Boot is subject to compliance with the 2018 Corporate Governance Code.

 The Board maintains a formal schedule of matters reserved for its decision which it reviews on an annual basis to check for relevance and to align with new regulatory and best practice developments.

 Further details are set out in the Annual Report and Financial Statements.

 The Board Committees

-The Board has formally constituted Audit, Remuneration and Nomination Committees.
-The terms of reference for these Committees fully incorporate the Code’s provisions in relation to their roles and responsibilities and are available for inspection at the Company’s registered office.
+The Board has formally constituted Audit and Risk, Nomination, Remuneration and Responsible Business Committees.
+The terms of reference for these committees fully incorporate the Code’s provisions in relation to their roles and responsibilities and are available for inspection at the Company's registered office.

-Those serving as members of the Audit Committee are James Sykes (Committee Chairman), Jamie Boot, Joanne Lake, Gerald Jennings and Peter Mawson.
+Those serving as members of the Audit and Risk Committee are Joanne Lake (Committee Chair), Gerald Jennings and Serena Lang.